Nsustain/.github/profile/README.md

 > who are committed to using our skills
 > and expertise to make a positive impact
 > on the environment.
 Please be specific
-> in your request and we will do our best
+> in your request and we will try to
-> to address your request as quickly as possible.
+> to address your request as best as possible.
 >
-> We will do our best to assist you with a
+> We will assist you with a technological solution,
-> solution, whether it's a program to
-> optimize your logistics or data analysis,
+> whether it be a program to optimize your logistics or
+> data analysis.
+You can be anyone.
+We'll help you as long as
-> as long as it aligns with our
+> the solution you're asking for aligns with our
-> mission to support sustainability.
+> mission to support environmental sustainability.
-> It's our pleasure and great honor to help you.

 <br>
 <br>